 Applied and Computational Mathematics

 ACM/IDS 104.
 Applied Linear Algebra.
 9 units (3-1-5); first term.
-Prerequisites: Ma 1 abc, Ma 2/102.
+Prerequisites: Ma 1 abc, some familiarity with MATLAB, e.g. ACM 11 is desired.
 This is an intermediate linear algebra course aimed at a diverse group of students, including junior and senior majors in applied mathematics, sciences and engineering.
 The focus is on applications.
 Matrix factorizations play a central role.
 Topics covered include linear systems, vector spaces and bases, inner products, norms, minimization, the Cholesky factorization, least squares approximation, data fitting, interpolation, orthogonality, the QR factorization, ill-conditioned systems, discrete Fourier series and the fast Fourier transform, eigenvalues and eigenvectors, the spectral theorem, optimization principles for eigenvalues, singular value decomposition, condition number, principal component analysis, the Schur decomposition, methods for computing eigenvalues, non-negative matrices, graphs, networks, random walks, the Perron-Frobenius theorem, PageRank algorithm.
 Instructor: Zuev.

 ACM 105.
 Applied Real and Functional Analysis.
 9 units (3-0-6); second term.
 Prerequisites: Ma 2, Ma 108a, ACM/IDS 104 or equivalent.
 This course is about the fundamental concepts in real and functional analysis that are vital for many topics and applications in mathematics, physics, computing and engineering.
 The aim of this course is to provide a working knowledge of functional analysis with an eye especially for aspects that lend themselves to applications.
 The course gives an overview of the interplay between different functional spaces and focuses on the following three key concepts: Hahn-Banach theorem, open mapping and closed graph theorem, uniform boundedness principle.
 Other core concepts include: normed linear spaces and behavior of linear maps, completeness, Banach spaces, Hilbert spaces, Lp spaces, duality of normed spaces and dual operators, dense subspaces and approximations, hyperplanes, compactness, weak and weak* convergence.
 More advanced topics include: spectral theory, compact operators, theory of distributions (generalized functions), Fourier analysis, calculus of variations, Sobolev spaces with applications to PDEs, weak solvability theory of boundary value problems.
 Instructor: Hoffmann.